ramAdam/pythonCITemplate/README.md

-# pythonCITemplate
+# PythonCITemplate
-Continuous testing template for python projects
+Continuous testing template for python projects.
+Read "run.txt" to see, how to run it